Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{Text data}

 Each product has multiple associated tags, which have been extracted with diverse procedures detailed in the following, and carefully validated by the Nunalie team.

-The first tag is the \emph{category}, taken from a vocabulary of 27 categories, visualized in Fig.~\ref{fig:cardinalities}a; the cardinality of the products shows large variability among categories overall, due to the fact that some categories (e.g. long sleeves) cost less and ensure higher earnings.
-The "color" tag represents the most dominant color, and is extracted from the images with a proprietary pixel clustering algorithm, keeping the color with the most belonging pixels, and validated for each product by two human operators that must agree on it.
+The first tag is the \emph{category}, taken from a vocabulary of 27 elements, visualized in Fig.~\ref{fig:cardinalities}a; the cardinality of the products shows large variability among categories, because naturally some of them (e.g. long sleeves) are popular year-round.
+This fact demonstrates a particular and challenging aspect of \datasetname{}, which renders the learning of sales dynamics over different categories non-trivial.
+The \emph{color} tag represents the most dominant color, and is extracted from the images with a proprietary pixel clustering algorithm, keeping the color with the most belonging pixels, and validated for each product by two human operators that must agree on it.
 The final vocabulary is made of 10 elements.
 The cardinality per color is reported in Fig.~\ref{fig:cardinalities}b.
 The \emph{fabric} tag describes the material from which clothes are made, and comes directly from the technical sheets of the fashion items.
 This tag comes from a vocabulary of 58 elements, visualized in Fig.~\ref{fig:cardinalities}c; A product is sold during a particular season, and within a season, released on the market at a precise day.
 This \emph{temporal information} is recorded as a text string.
 Holidays and sales periods are supplementary information which we plan to deliver for a second version of the dataset.